kubeedge/website/content/en/blog/release-v1.3/index.md

 In subsequent versions, the KubeEdge community will further optimize the high concurrency of cloud components to improve throughput in large-scale edge nodes scenarios.

-### Automation of Edge node certificate issuing
+### Automated TLS bootstrapping for edge nodes

-KubeEdge v1.3 automates the edge node certificate issuing, which simplifies the operation for users to configure cloud-edge secure channels and improves ease-of-use.
+KubeEdge v1.3 introduced automated TLS bootstrapping for edge nodes, which simplifies the operation for users to configure cloud-edge secure channels and improves ease-of-use.

 By default, KubeEdge generates a self-signed certificate for users, which is used for encrypted communication between cloud components and edge nodes.
 For scenarios that require an unified management of certificates, users can also use certificates issued by designated trust authorities.